Maintaining your Status

 Maintaining your F-1 or J-1 visa status is an extremely important responsibility for any international student.
 Failure to keep your status current can result in having to leave the U.S. and in some cases, being prevented from returning for an extended period of time.

-F-1 students should review Study in the States to help avoid problems with your visa status.
+In addition to the F-1 visa information link to the left, F-1 students should also review Study in the States to help avoid problems with your visa status.

-J-1 students should review Exchange Visitor Information to help avoid problems with your visa status.
+In addition to the J-1 visa information link to the left, J-1 students should also review Exchange Visitor Information to help avoid problems with your visa status.

 We know that many of you will seek advice from friends or other students who have been in the US for a while.
 Although you can certainly receive good advice from friends, you will receive the most current and accurate information on immigration regulations and requirements from the International Student & Scholar Center (ISSC).
 Various government regulations are always changing and may be different from those your peers and family remember!